How a Muslim woman who fought for gender equality had her sanity questioned in a South African mosque. By Merium Kazmi.

-Her indomitable fighting spirit would find a home in an extensive collaboration with the Muslim Youth Movement of South Africa (MYMSA), an organisation focused on serving the Muslim community through initiatives of education, advocacy, socio-economic development and gender justice.
-She would assume the role of editor of their Muslim monthly, Al-Qalam, and venture into other opportunities with MYMSA, eventually taking on a greater leadership and decision-making role in the organisation as executive chair.
-She became the second woman to do so in the history of the organisation.
+Her indomitable fighting spirit would find a home in an extensive collaboration with the Muslim Youth Movement of South Africa (MYMSA), an organization focused on serving the Muslim community through initiatives of education, advocacy, socio-economic development and gender justice.
+She would assume the role of editor of their Muslim monthly, Al-Qalam, and venture into other opportunities with MYMSA, eventually taking on greater leadership and decision-making role in the organization as executive chair.
+She became the second woman to do so in the history of the organization.

 “If this be madness God, give us all the courage to be mad.”